Is it good to have sexual intercourse while pregnant? What research says

 If your doctor says "no sex," discuss it with them so you can understand clearly what they mean by that.
 Note that when they advise a pregnant person against sex, it could also mean "no sexual arousal or orgasm."

 It is advisable for pregnant people to check in regularly with their gynecologist.
 Seeing a gynecologist reduces the risk of developing a sudden pregnancy complication.
 It ensures that any complication is detected and treated earlier.

 Also, if you notice unusual symptoms during or after sex, you should see your doctor as soon as possible.

 See a doctor if you notice symptoms like:

 - Any significant discomfort

-Disclaimer: Semic Health publishes well-written, researched and edited health content aimed at answering people’s questions and improving quality of life.
-However, the fact-based content we publish is not meant to substitute for medical diagnosis, medical treatment or a consultation with a certified healthcare professional.
+Disclaimer: Semic Health publishes well-written, researched, and edited health content to answer people’s questions and improve their quality of life.
+However, the fact-based content we publish is not meant to substitute for medical diagnosis, medical treatment, or a consultation with a certified healthcare professional.